iamnabeelrahman/iamnabeelrahman/README.md

-# Hi there! 👋
+# Hi, I'm **Nabeel Rahman!**👋,

-Hi, I'm **Nabeel Rahman**, a Software Engineer with a strong passion for *backend* and *full-stack development*.
+A Software Engineer with a strong passion for *backend* and *full-stack development*.
 I enjoy creating scalable, efficient applications and I'm always looking for innovative ways to blend great functionality with an excellent user experience.

 ## 🛠️ What I’m Doing
 - 🌟 Contributing to innovative software solutions and solving complex challenges as an intern at SaralTech™, gaining hands-on experience in full-stack development.